Using an index card to manage your daily tasks and notes

 If you want a nice upgrade to the system, you can purchase some vertical To-Do index cards.
 The cards I’m using are higher quality than a standard index card, and the front has a place for your tasks and the back for other notes and doodles.
 You can find other cards on Amazon or an office supply store to your liking.

-Next, find yourself a nice business card holder, which will keep your cards upright, making a big difference.
+Next, find a nice ￼business card holder￼ to keep your cards upright, making a big difference.
 Your task list is now next to your monitor and is hard to miss.